Bias Incident Response Team

 - when you have concerns about the welfare of a specific community member or group due to a possibly biased incident.

-- when you know of a recent event in which something of a biased nature occurred.
+- when you know of a recent event in which something of a biased nature may have occurred.

 - when you have concerns related to an upcoming event or program that may target or alienate a specific identity or group.